 it.
 After the main FBI-led investigation was completed in December 1952,

-started its own research project under the
+the CIA started its own research project under the

 CIA engineers built a number of replicas of The Thing, to see if the

-technology was somehow useful to them.
+technology could somehow be useful to them.

 During the course of 1953, the CIA contacted the